Exum Senior Guide, Brenton Reagan, demonstrates the proper way to pack and prep for your Grand Teton Climb.

 - Water purification tablets or iodine.

 - Sleeping bag rated for 30° F or lower AND a compression stuff sack (so that it will take up less space in your pack).
 We recommend renting these from us; bags are laundered after each use.
 Sleeping pads are provided at the hut and are disinfected after each use.

 - A backpack large enough for all equipment listed above, a helmet and harness, and your food as noted below (backpack size should be approx. 35-40 liters for the Grand Teton, and approximately 45-55 liters for all other two-day or three-day climbs).

 - You’ll need enough food for two lunches, one dinner, one breakfast, and snacks.
 For dinner and breakfast we recommend food that can be prepared by immersing it in boiling water or adding boiling water to it.
 We cannot actually cook at the hut or base camps.

 - The recommended option for dinner is prepared food in a pouch/tray that can be placed in boiling water (several varieties are available at Dornan’s in Moose or Albertsons, Smith’s, Lucky’s, and Whole Grocer in Jackson such as Tasty Bite).
 Other dinner ideas are instant soups, frozen burritos that can be submersed in boiling water, and any items listed under lunch ideas.

-- You may want to avoid dehydrated meals, as they can make it hard to stay hydrated and can upset the stomach.
+- We do not recommend dehydrated (aka: freeze-dried) meals, as they can make it hard to stay hydrated and can upset the stomach.